Silent Hill

-Silent Hill (Note: Stylized in all caps.) (サイレントヒル, Sairento Hiru) is a Japanese horror media franchise centered on a series of survival horror games created by Team Silent and published by Konami.
-The franchise is primarily set in Silent Hill, a fictional American town plagued by supernatural events, the occult, and dreams manifested into physical form, often taking the shape of horrific environments and creatures stalking the protagonists.
-The series is heavily influenced by the literary genre of psychological horror, with its player characters being mostly "everymen".
-The franchise has expanded to include various print pieces, three feature films, and spin-off video games.
+Silent Hill (Note: Stylized in all caps) (サイレントヒル, Sairento Hiru) is a Japanese horror franchise centered on a series of survival horror video games created by Team Silent and published by Konami.
+The franchise follows various protagonists who encounter supernatural events, occult forces, and manifestations of their fears in different locations, often taking the form of horrific environments and creatures.
+The series is heavily influenced by psychological horror, with its player characters being mostly "everymen".
+The franchise has expanded to include various printed works, three film adaptations, and various spin-off games.

-The first four main games—Silent Hill, Silent Hill 2, Silent Hill 3, and Silent Hill 4: The Room—were developed by Team Silent, a development staff within the former Konami subsidiary Konami Computer Entertainment Tokyo from 1999 to 2004.
-The next three mainline games—Origins, Homecoming, and Downpour—were developed by other, mostly Western, developers and released between 2007 and 2012.
-Since 2022, Konami has embarked on a series of projects in the series including games Silent Hill: The Short Message, the 2024 remake of Silent Hill 2, Silent Hill f, Silent Hill: Townfall and the upcoming remake of Silent Hill.
+The first four games (Silent Hill, Silent Hill 2, Silent Hill 3, and Silent Hill 4: The Room) were developed from 1999 to 2004 by Team Silent, a Japanese development team within Konami, and received critical acclaim.
+The next four games (Silent Hill: Origins, Silent Hill: Homecoming, Silent Hill: Shattered Memories and Silent Hill: Downpour) were developed from 2007 to 2012 by Western companies, but garnered much less positive reviews.
+P.T. was released in 2014 and received critical acclaim, which revealed a new game, Silent Hills being developed by Kojima Productions, a Japanese development team within Konami at that time.
+The game was cancelled in 2015 and the franchise went dormant for nearly 10 years.
+Since then, Konami has revived the series in 2022 with new entries such as Silent Hill: The Short Message, Silent Hill 2 (remake), Silent Hill f, Silent Hill: Townfall, and the upcoming remake of the first game.

-As of September 2025, the game series has sold 13 million copies worldwide.
+As of June 2026, the games have collectively sold over 17.8 million copies worldwide.